Commerce student's 'life changing' experience at APEC youth summit

-He was designated as Victoria University’s sole representative after receiving a scholarship from Victoria Business School for high grades as a first-year Commerce student in 2016.
+He attended the conference as part of the four-member New Zealand Voices of the Future delegation, designated as Victoria University's sole representative after receiving a scholarship from Victoria Business School for high grades as a first-year Commerce student in 2016.

 The annual conference brought together over 120 youth leaders and educators from 15 member economies of APEC (Asia-Pacific Economic Cooperation) to discuss contemporary issues and to learn, network and interact with some of the region’s top leaders, businesspeople and youth leaders.